Nikolai Gogol: Adaptations

 In 2016, Gogol's short story "The Portrait" was announced to be adapted into a feature film of the same name, by Anastasia Elena Baranoff and Elena Vladimir Baranoff.

 The Russian TV-3 television series Gogol features Nikolai Gogol as a lead character and presents a fictionalized version of his life that mixes his history with elements from his various stories.
 The episodes were also released theatrically starting with Gogol.
 The Beginning in August 2017.
-A sequel entitled Gogol: Viy was released in April 2018 and the third film Gogol: Terrible Revenge debuted in August 2018.
+A sequel entitled Gogol.
+Viy was released in April 2018, and the third film, Gogol.
+Terrible Revenge, debuted in August 2018.

 In 1963, an animated version of Gogol's classic surrealist story "The Nose" was made by Alexandre Alexeieff and Claire Parker, using the pinscreen animation technique, for the National Film Board of Canada.

-A definitive animated movie adaptation of Gogol's The Nose released in January 2020.
-The Nose or Conspiracy of Mavericks has been in production for about fifty years.
+A definitive animated movie adaptation of the story was released in January 2020.
+Meanwhile, The Nose or Conspiracy of Mavericks has been in production for about fifty years.